India plans IPO rule changes to lure homegrown start-ups: sources

-MUMBAI The Securities and Exchange Board of India (SEBI) is planning rule changes that will make it easier for homegrown start-ups to list their shares on local bourses, sources involved in the process said, helping domestic investors to bet on the country's booming online economy.
+MUMBAI India's market regulator is planning rule changes that will make it easier for homegrown start-ups to list their shares on local bourses, sources involved in the process said, helping domestic investors to bet on the country's booming online economy.

 While many of India's largest online players are set to list in the coming year or two as they mature, none is currently expected to make its market debut at home.
 That could mean a significant loss for local exchanges and investors: marketplace Flipkart has prompted valuations of as high as $11 billion.

-To remedy this, sources said, the SEBI is considering easing rules on mandatory disclosure for the draft prospectuses of Internet-based firms.
+To remedy this, sources said, the Securities and Exchange Board of India (SEBI) is considering easing rules on mandatory disclosure for the draft prospectuses of Internet-based firms.

 One of the main items that could be scrapped is the need to detail the use of proceeds from the initial public offering of shares, they said.
 This is an obstacle particularly for technology start-ups, that don't usually use the cash to invest in plants, factories or mines.